StaffsUniGames/S2DPlatformer/README.md

 By right clicking S2DPlatformer in the Solution Explorer, we can Open Folder in File Explorer Try and solve the problem with the 4th level

-Alternatively, try changing the sprites loaded to cusotmise your game.
+Alternatively, try changing the sprites loaded to customise the look of your game.

 ## Summary
 Congratulations!
 You have completed an introduction to game programming using S2D, built on OpenGL and OpenAL.
 Having completed the exercises, you will have experienced first-hand games programming using C++.
-This tutorial has only begun to touch on the potential of this framework.
+This tutorial has only begun to touch on the potential of Games Programming.
-Feel free to experiment further with this Demo.
+A lot of work and expertise goes from starting with something like this, into the next GTA game!

-You will get the opportunity to build new games with this framework within the module.
+You will get the opportunity to build new games in a variety of frameworks on this course.
-To experience more of the programming aspect of games programming, you may wish to familiarise yourself with C++ in general.

 Have fun, happy coding